ikawrakow/ik_llama.cpp/docs/build.md

   cmake --build build --config Release
   ```

 The environment variable [`CUDA_VISIBLE_DEVICES`](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars) can be used to specify which GPU(s) will be used.

+The environment variable `GGML_CUDA_ENABLE_UNIFIED_MEMORY=1` can be used to enable unified memory in Linux.
+This allows swapping to system RAM instead of crashing when the GPU VRAM is exhausted.
+In Windows this setting is available in the NVIDIA control panel as `System Memory Fallback`.

 The following compilation options are also available to tweak performance:

 | Option                        | Legal values           | Default | Description                                                                                                                                                                                                                                                                             |
 |-------------------------------|------------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|